Methods

 The HTTP verbs comprise our “uniform interface” and provide us with the action counterpart to noun-based resources.
 The most-commonly-used verbs (or methods) are POST, GET, PUT, PATCH, and DELETE.
 These correspond to create, read, update, and delete (or CRUD) operations, respectively.

-request except that the server must not return the message body in the response.
-Requests using the HEAD
+The HEAD method is used to request HTTP headers from the server.
+The HEADrequest is identical to the GETrequest except that the server must not return the message body in the response.
+Requests using the HEAD method will only retrieve data and are considered safe.

 Since BankTech uses a bearer token authentication scheme, your header request will always include: